PLCHome/ioBroker.growatt/README.md

 This data set contains the weather forecast.

+#### Read fault log entries

+Reads the entries in the fault log of the current year and creates objects with the messages for this.
+Only the first page with the most current reports is read.

 #### Write inverter settings

 If this is activated, some settings can be edited for some inverters.